Chadnaut/Attract-Mode-Experiments/layouts/Experiment.Reflection/README.md

 ## Files

-- `floor.png`  Image that overlays the reflection
+- `floor.png` - Image that overlays the reflection
-- `layout.nut`  The example layout
+- `layout.nut` - The example layout
-- `shader.nut`  The blur shader
+- `reflection.nut` - The blur shader